Levviata/Levviatas-Optimization-Pack/README.md

 and [open an issue in the tracker](https://github.com/Levviata/Levviatas-Optimization-Pack/issues) if you have any problem.)

-(the modpack name on the web (modrinth, CurseForge, and GitHub) is "Levviata's Optimization Pack" for visibility, the pack is named "Optimum" internally)
+(the modpack name on the web (Modrinth, CurseForge, and GitHub) is "Levviata's Optimization Pack" for visibility, the pack is named "Optimum" internally)

 ## Download